Security overview

 We enforce good authentication regime

 When you sign up for Balance, we ensure your password is secure and not compromised.
-We compare it to https://haveibeenpwned.com/ and won’t let you register if it has been exposed.
+We securely compare it to https://haveibeenpwned.com/ (a service which maintains a database of leaked and compromised passwords) and prompt you to change it if your password has been exposed.
 This safeguards you (and us) from attackers attempting to access your account.
 Additionally, we are also implementing two-factor authentication (like a security or biometric key) to further protect your account.

 Audited access to production servers